leonelBianchi/lebianchi.github.io/_posts/2021-08-01-civil-engineering-by-aI.md

 With the help of machine learning, we can reduce the amount of time and money needed to build and repair structures, and also accelerate the development of new materials and building methods.

-<b>How will civil engineering be affected by blockchain technology?<b>
+<b>How will civil engineering be affected by blockchain technology?</b>

 The future of blockchain is uncertain.
 The technology is still in its infancy.
 As it matures, we will see more and more applications of blockchain in our daily lives.
 If you ask me, I would say that the future of civil engineering is more secured with the advent of blockchain.